 Before I arrived in Venezuela, I was assailed from all sides by gaggles of people with the latest ‘intelligence’ on the situation in what I now consider to be one of the greatest countries in the world.
-Most of them had never had the experience of travel in Venezuela.
+Most of them had never had the experience of backpacking in Venezuela.
 All of them thought I was insane for considering it…

 Fear breeds stupidity.
 Those who cannot bear to peek behind the curtain become obsessed with keeping the curtain well in place; if they can’t look, nobody should.
 Most of the people who warned me against going to Venezuela seemed terrified that I might learn or experience something they wouldn’t…Rather than visiting Venezuela themselves or even attempting to understand the complexities of Venezuelan culture, they would rather cave to the fear, the paranoia, the rumours.